FabricMC/fabric-docs/develop/getting-started/launching-the-game.md

 title: Launching the Game
 description: Learn how to utilize the various launch profiles to start and debug your mods in a live game environment.
 authors:
-  - AmyMialee
-  - Andrew6rant
-  - Draylar
-  - FracturedCode
+  - amymialee
-  - Friendly-Banana
+  - andrew6rant
-  - IMB11
+  - draylar
-  - JamiesWhiteShirt
+  - fracturedcode
-  - SolidBlock-cn
+  - friendly-banana
-  - Tenneb22
+  - imb11
-  - YTG1234
+  - jamieswhiteshirt
   - mkpoli
   - modmuss50
   - natanfudge
+  - solidblock-cn
+  - tenneb22
+  - ytg1234
 ---

 Fabric Loom provides a variety of launch profiles to help you start and debug your mods in a live game environment.
 This guide will cover the various launch profiles and how to use them to debug and playtest your mods.